ups1610/Inventory-Management-System/README.md

 ### Features->
 Adding Products into the Inventory

-Updating the Products in the Inventory with more and more Functionalities User can purchase multiple item at a time and getting all the features like total amount ,discount, time etc...
+Updating the Products in the Inventory with more and more Functionalities

+User can purchase multiple item at a time and getting all the features like total amount ,discount, time etc...

 Bill will be Generated at the time customer purchased the products and time wil also shown on the bill and you can print the bill present in Bill.txt document

-Bill contain all the required details that customer can easily understand Updating Inventory after the each sales generating sales and updating it so that retailer get all the details at the end such how much sales have been done today with various functionalities
+Bill contain all the required details that customer can easily understand

+Updating Inventory after the each sales

+Generating sales and updating it so that retailer get all the details at the end such how much sales have been done today with various functionalities

 Updating Sales.json file each time sales is done

 ## Who AM I